w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

     in settings that enable PII to be provided.

-1. Voluntarily entering information shall not enable PII of other forms to be provided without the users consent or opt-in.
+1. Voluntarily entering information shall not enable PII of other forms to be provided without the users consent or opt-in. [a relative link](identity-use-cases.md)

 2. Anonymity may use of one or more 3rd party services to block, eliminate, encrypt, or obfuscate or otherwise make unusable certain